Nutmeg Review ReviewOpen Account

 Nutmeg has offices in London and is regulated by the Financial Conduct Authority (FCA) in the UK.
 This means the robo-advisor must follow the EU’s Markets in Financial Instruments Directive II regulations and its rules regarding separating client funds from its own.
 Invested money is put into a custodian bank called State Street that holds £18 trillion worth of assets from financial organisations worldwide.

-Also, UK investors should enjoy protection against any default by Nutmeg up to £85,000 since it participates in the Financial Services Compensation Scheme (FSCS).
-With respect to data security, Nutmeg uses modern 256-bit TLS encryption, and it also has a two-step verification process to protect client accounts.
+Also, UK investors should enjoy protection against any default up to £85,000 since it participates in the Financial Services Compensation Scheme (FSCS).
+With respect to data security, Broker uses modern 256-bit TLS encryption, and it also has a two-step verification process to protect client accounts.

 - Best Digital Wealth Manager – Platforum Awards 2018